OsmoSystems/osmo-jupyter/README.md

 ## Using this library

-To consume this library in your notebook, add this line to the top:
+Before you can consume the library, you'll need to [set up an SSH key with GitHub](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).
+This lets your computer access the private Git repository and you may have already done this.

+Then, add a line near the top of your notebook:
 `!pip install https://github.com/osmosystems/osmo-jupyter.git@[CHANGESET]`
 Where [CHANGESET] is a changeset ID.
+Grab the latest changeset ID by [visiting GitHub](https://github.com/OsmoSystems/osmo-jupyter) and searching for "latest commit".
+Copy that value.

 ## Contributing